wp-plugins/content-aware-sidebars/readme.txt

 == Frequently Asked Questions ==

-If you have any questions not answered here, head to the [Support Forum](http://wordpress.org/tags/content-aware-sidebars?forum_id=10) or [contact me directly](http://www.intox.dk/en/contact/).
+If you have any questions not answered here, head over to the [Support Forum](http://wordpress.org/tags/content-aware-sidebars?forum_id=10).

 = Will Content Aware Sidebars work with my theme? =